What is the Best Nap Length?

 If you’re like most, you enjoy the peace of a nice, restful nap.
 There are many benefits to a good rest.
 For example, research shows a midday nap can significantly decrease blood pressure.
 However, did you know the length of your nap can significantly alter its benefits?

-Even just the difference between a 20-minute and a 30-minute nap can create a considerable change in how you feel upon waking—one former causes you to feel refreshed and alert afterward, the latter leaves you groggy and confused.
+Even just the difference between a 20-minute and a 45-minute nap can create a considerable change in how you feel upon waking—one former causes you to feel refreshed and alert afterward, while the latter leaves you temporarily groggy and confused.

 Types of Nap Lengths